ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 TODO: Developing for the Vuzix: show work in progress on the heart rate app.

 The Vuzix Blade is currently running Android 5.1.
 This means they can leverage the huge amounts of Android devs out there.
 As an Android developer, I found the learning curve very low.
 Having already developed

 ## Looking forward

-What we have looks already promising even though a little rough right now.
+What I got with the Vuzix Blade looks already very promising even though there are a few small rough edges.
-Vuzix rolled out a big software update for the device that included new features like Alexa support and improved camera performance, but we think it can still be improved upon a lot!
+Vuzix rolled out a big software update for the device that included new features like Alexa support and improved camera performance.

 If and when better battery technology is available these devices can have a definite positive influence on certain business cases.
 With the introduction of the second generation HoloLens from Microsoft it is clear what can be possible with these devices.
 Although the HoloLens is a much much more complicated product than the Vuzix Blade.

-TODO: Extend & finish up the blogpost with a nice conclusion
+Both serve a different market population.

 ## Resources